• Skip to primary navigation

 I find it interesting to consider the staple diets of various cultures before the advent of Western processed foods.
 It appears to me that even cultures whose diets were closest to the modern carnivore diet consumed foods that could offset the intake of high-glutamate foods.
 Take, for instance, the Inuit; although their diet predominantly consisted of animal foods, they consumed a significant amount of animal fats, which are much lower in glutamate compared to muscle meat.
 This may have helped balanced their consumption of high glutamate foods.
 Another example to consider is the Maasai.
 While their diet was predominantly meat-based, it also included a substantial amount of milk, which has significantly lower glutamate levels.

 I will include the charts of glutamic acid in foods at the end of this post.
 However, it’s important to note that some publicly available databases may have slight disagreements, making the information not entirely precise.
 Nevertheless, the charts should provide a good idea of the types of foods that have the highest glutamic acid content.
+This will allow you to experiment with lower glutamate carnivore foods to see if it helps to reduce your anxiety and insomnia.

 The Impact of Free Glutamate